sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

 ```
 If `k` is an induction variable of the form `<i,3,5>`.

-This transformation potentially means that the only time `i` is read in the loop is when it is used to update itself.
+After this transformation, it is often the case that `i` is only read in the loop when it is used to update itself.
 In other words, after doing the comparison replacement, the only expression involving `i` in the loop might be `i = i + 1`.
 If this is the case, we can remove this assignment.
 There is one subtlety to consider before doing this: we have to make sure that `i` is not live on exit from the loop.
 Note that this is different from `i` not being in the live out set of a loop block.
 This completes the second pass of induction variable elimination.

 Once we have done this, we have successfully removed all traces of `i` from the loop. `i` might still be used to initialize some of the strength reduction variables in the beginning of the loop.
 However, if `i` is initialized to `0`, this can usually be eliminated with a round of constant propagation.